DoomyDwyer/ASPiKProjects/README.md

 # ASPiKProjects
 Audio Plugins created using the ASPiK framework.

 DSP code from Will Pirkle (https://www.willpirkle.com/) and Eric Tarr (https://www.hackaudio.com/), adapted by Steve Dwyer.
-GUI Design by Steve Dwyer.
+GUI design by Steve Dwyer.

 Current VST3 Plugins, available for Windows 64 and Mac Silicon: